FMC Lynx Reconnaissance Vehicle

 600x25mm, 3000x7.62mm

-The M3A3 is a further improved M3.
+The M3A3 introduced a transfer case that took up a lot less room in the fighting compartment and was quieter and cooler, but this arrangement had a lot more weight.
+The M3A3 used the Continental W-670 exclusively.
 It has a new turret, and the hull is stretched to allow for more ammunition carriage, more internal fuel, and better suspension.
 These vehicles were not built with diesel engines.

 Vehicle